AnanthaRajuC/LLM-Vision-Capabilities/README.md

     "green",
     "brown"
   ],
-  "confidence": 0.9,
+  "confidence": 0.95,
-  "growth_stage": {
+  "overall_description": "The image shows a field of sugarcane with tall, green stalks growing in rows.
+The field appears to be in a vegetative growth stage, with no visible signs of flowering or fruiting.
+The soil is visible and appears to be well-tended, indicating a managed agricultural setting.", "growth_stage": {
     "stage": "vegetative",
-    "estimated_age_months": 3,
+    "estimated_age_months": 6,
-    "description": "The sugarcane plants are in the vegetative stage, with tall, green leaves indicating growth but not yet flowering or fruiting."
+    "description": "The sugarcane plants are tall and have a uniform height, indicating they are in the vegetative stage of growth.
+The presence of young leaves suggests they are not yet mature enough to flower or bear fruit."
   },
   "health_assessment": {
     "overall_health": "good",
-    "vigor_score": 0.8,
+    "vigor_score": 0.85,
     "disease_indicators": [
-      "none"
+      "empty list"
     ],
     "pest_indicators": [
-      "none"
+      "empty list"
     ],
     "stress_indicators": [
       "none_detected"
-    ]
+    ],
+    "health_description": "The sugarcane plants appear healthy with no visible signs of disease or pest damage.
+The leaves are green and there are no signs of yellowing or wilting, indicating good vigor and health."
   },
   "field_characteristics": {
     "planting_pattern": "rows",
     "plant_density": "medium",
     "field_size_estimate": "medium_field",
     "crop_uniformity": "uniform",
-    "weed_presence": "none"
+    "weed_presence": "none",
+    "field_description": "The sugarcane is planted in neat rows, with a consistent spacing between plants.
+The field appears to be well-maintained, with no visible weeds or other vegetation competing for resources."
   },
   "environmental_context": {
     "setting": "rural",